bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 1. Geographic Variation

+    where are the best boxers from in the US?

 2. Trend related to the news

 3. Who does that?

 4. Answering a question people care about